HoneyBunny3/sql_data_cleaning/docs/data_dictionary.md

 # Data Dictionary for Contracts Dataset

 This data dictionary describes the fields in the contracts dataset and their intended meanings.
-Each column in the dataset is documented with a description of its content.
+Each column in the dataset is documented with a description of its content, including derived fields added during data transformation.

+---

+## **Original Fields**

 | **Column Name**                | **Description**                                                                    |
 |--------------------------------|------------------------------------------------------------------------------------|